-Kirk Hollis has successfully kitesurfed from South Africa to Kenya, in 3500 kilometre voyage along the African coastline.
+Kirk Hollis has successfully kitesurfed from South Africa to Kenya in a 3,500-kilometer voyage along the African coastline.
 The impressive achievement was confirmed solo and unsupported.

-Other gear consisted of only tools, a repair kit, a first aid kit, two pairs of board shorts, a pair of flipflops and a couple T-shirts.
-Kirk Hollis decided to carry a 10-metre Ozone Catalyst and a 5.5 foot racing board.
+Other gear consisted of only tools, a repair kit, a first aid kit, two pairs of board shorts, a pair of flip-flops, and a couple of t-shirts.

-"When something like this happens your respect for the ocean grows a lot.
-Struggling through the hard times is a mind game, you have to stay calm and focused and know you can get back", tells Hollis.
+"When something like this happens, your respect for the ocean grows a lot.
+Struggling through the hard times is a mind game.
+You have to stay calm and focused and know you can get back", says Hollis.